JennysJam/blog/content/blog/copygc/index.md

 The source code can be found at [This github repo](https://github.com/JennysJam/copygc).

-It is also hosted locally on this site, and you can download it as well with:\
+The code is also hosted locally on this site, and you can download it as well with:

 ```bash
 wget https://jennyjams.net/copygc/src.zip